eclipse-thingweb/domus-tdd-api/doc/plugin.md

 You can find a plugin example here [https://github.com/wiresio/tdd-api-plugin-example](https://github.com/wiresio/tdd-api-plugin-example).

-To develop your own plugin, the first thing to do is to create a `setup.py` file containing the common information, then add the entrypoints needed bu TDD-AI to consider it as a plugin.
+To develop your own plugin, the first thing to do is to create a `setup.py` file at the root of your new python project containing the usual python project information, then add the entrypoints needed for TDD-API to consider it as a plugin.

 ```python
 #!/usr/bin/env python